Analogue filter: Acoustic resonance

 As mentioned earlier, it was acoustic resonance that inspired filtering applications, the first of these being a telegraph system known as the "harmonic telegraph".
 Versions are due to Elisha Gray, Alexander Graham Bell (1870s), Ernest Mercadier and others.
 Its purpose was to simultaneously transmit a number of telegraph messages over the same line and represents an early form of frequency division multiplexing (FDM).
-FDM requires the sending end to be transmitting at different frequencies for each individual communication channel.
-This demands individual tuned resonators, as well as filters to separate out the signals at the receiving end.
-The harmonic telegraph achieved this with electromagnetically driven tuned reeds at the transmitting end which would vibrate similar reeds at the receiving end.
+FDM requires the sending end to transmit at different frequencies for each individual communication channel.
+This demands individually tuned resonators, as well as filters to separate out the signals at the receiving end.
+The harmonic telegraph achieved this with electromagnetically driven tuned reeds at the transmitting end, which would vibrate similar reeds at the receiving end.
 Only the reed with the same resonant frequency as the transmitter would vibrate to any appreciable extent at the receiving end.

 Incidentally, the harmonic telegraph directly suggested to Bell the idea of the telephone.
 The reeds can be viewed as transducers converting sound to and from an electrical signal.
 It is no great leap from this view of the harmonic telegraph to the idea that speech can be converted to and from an electrical signal.